PlanB-Network/bitcoin-educational-content/courses/btcpayserver/en.md

 ![image](assets/en/114.png)

 In the next step, you can provide a domain name.
-If you already own a domain and want to use this for BTCPay Server, make sure you also add the DNS record (Called an A record) on your domain.
+If you already own a domain and want to use this for BTCPay Server, make sure you also add the DNS record (Called an `A` record) on your domain.
 If you do not own a domain, use the LunaNode provided domain instead (you can change this later in BTCPay Server settings) and click Continue.

 Read more about setting or changing a DNS record for BTCPay Server; https://docs.btcpayserver.org/FAQ/Deployment/#how-to-change-your-btcpay-server-domain-name

-### Launch BTCPay Server on LunaNode.
+#### Launch BTCPay Server on LunaNode

 After taking the steps prior, we can set all the options for our new server.
-Here we will select Bitcoin(BTC) as our Supported currency; we can set an email to get notified about encryption certificates for renewal purposes; this is not mandatory.
+Here we will select Bitcoin (BTC) as our Supported currency; we can set an email to get notified about encryption certificates for renewal purposes; this is not mandatory.

 This guide aims at setting up a Mainnet environment (real-world Bitcoin); however, LunaNode also allows you to set this to Testnet or Regtest for development purposes.
 We will leave it on the Mainnet option for this guide.

 Choose your Lightning implementation.
-LunaNode offers two (2) different implementations, LND and Core Lightning.
+LunaNode offers two different implementations, LND and Core Lightning.
 For this guide, we will take LND.
 There are little but true differences in both implementations; for more on this, we recommend reading the extensive documentation; https://docs.btcpayserver.org/LightningNetwork#getting-started-with-btcpay-server-and-core-lightning-cln

 ![image](assets/en/115.png)